Dear reader of ADxS.org, please excuse the disruption.

 2. Impact quality

-Atomoxetine reduces the ADHD-RS-IV total score by 3.8 points, compared to 8.9 with guanfacine.29
+Atomoxetine causes a reduction of 3.8 points in the ADHD-RS-IV total score, compared to 8.9 by guanfacine.29

-Many (but not all) Atomoxetine users report in patient forums that Atomoxetine only had excellent effects for the first few days, up to a maximum of around 14 days, which then diminished significantly or disappeared completely.
-This could be repeated after increasing the dosage, even several times.30 We believe that we can recognize a pattern here that occurs more frequently with drugs with a primarily tonic noradrenergic effect in ADHD and suspect that this indicates that the phasic noradrenaline level is impaired in ADHD in general and in the respective patients in particular rather than the tonic level.
+In forums for those affected, many (but not all) Atomoxetine users report that Atomoxetine only had excellent effects for the first few days, up to a maximum of around 14 days, which then diminished significantly or disappeared completely.
+This could be repeated after increasing the dosage, even several times.30 We believe that we recognize a pattern here that occurs more frequently with drugs with a primarily tonic noradrenergic effect in ADHD and suspect that this indicates that the phasic noradrenaline level is impaired rather than the tonic level in ADHD in general and in the corresponding persons with ADHD in particular.

 Phasic is the short-term change in the level of a neurotransmitter or hormone (during stress or exertion).